Service Delivery Model

 - End users (people who use the services) and customers (key stakeholders) can express their requirements for the service

 - The SO subsequently prioritizes those requirements to set the strategic direction for the service through

 - Project management

 - Tracking milestones and metrics

 Service governance is distinct from traditional IT governance.
 IT governance sets priorities for the institution and informs IT where more or less investment is appropriate, while service governance determines how to spend the budget for the service, and how to best meet evolving end-user and customer needs.
-Each service director is responsible for developing their own governance process to engage their customers and end users in the way that makes sense for their unique service.
+Each service owner is responsible for developing his or her own governance process to engage their customers and end users in the way that makes sense for their unique service.